EQAR/deqar-docs/docs/data_submission.md

 ## Data Pipeline

-All three submission methods are fully interoperable.
-That is, agencies may switch between different methods at any time, and data submitted via one method may be updated/altered via another method.

 In general, irrespective of the submission method, all data submitted to DEQAR is handled following these steps:

- 1. The Submission Request Object goes through the first level of validation;
+ 1. The submission object goes through the first level of validation.
- 2. If the data format is invalid or the submitted identifiers cannot be resolved (see detailed [Validation Criteria](#validation-criteria) below), the record is rejected;
+ 2. If the data format is invalid or the submitted identifiers cannot be resolved, the record is rejected (see [Validation Criteria](#validation-criteria) below).
- 3. Valid report data is populated in the appropriate tables;
+ 3. Valid report data is populated in the appropriate tables.
- 4. Sanity checks are run against pre-defined flagging criteria (see detailed [Flagging Criteria](#flagging-criteria) below); reports which contain conflicts are flagged;
+ 4. Sanity checks are run against pre-defined flagging criteria; reports which contain conflicts are flagged (see [Flagging Criteria](#flagging-criteria) below).
  5. A Response Object (or array of objects) is sent back to the agency, containing:
-	- detailed error descriptions for reports that were rejected;
+	- detailed error descriptions for objects that were rejected
-	- identifiers of records that were created or identified (in the case of Institutions);
+	- identifiers of records that were created or identified (in the case of Institutions)
-	- identifiers of newly created records (Reports, Report Files);
+	- identifiers for newly created records (Reports, Report Files)
 	- information on records where sanity checks found errors.

 ### Validation criteria

-In order for records making up a Submission Request Object to clear the first level of validation, they must meet the following criteria:
+In order for submission objects to clear the first level of validation, they must meet the following criteria:

 1. The **agency** that created the report (which may or may not be the agency submitting the records) must be clearly identified.
 The agency may be identified using an agreed upon acronym or a DEQAR agency ID which has been provided by the EQAR secretariat.

 2. All **required data** must be present for each report.
 Required data for all records includes:
     1. [ESG activity performed](#report-activity): provided as activity name, ID given by EQAR or as a local identifier.
     2. [Status of report](#report-details), provided as text or as an ID
     3. [Decision](#report-details), provided as text or as an ID.
-    4. [Report valid from date, incl. date format](#report-validity) used by the agency
+    4. [Report valid from date, including date format](#report-validity) used by the agency
     5. Language(s) of the report: At least one language for each report should be provided as a two- or three-digit [ISO 639-1 or 2/B code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 Ideally language information is provided along with the link to the location of the PDF file.
-    6. Institution: a report must relate to at least one institution, either [existing and identified by DEQARINST ID, ETER ID or Agency Local Identifier](#linking-to-an-existing-record), or a [new institution record](#new-institution-record).
+    6. Institution: a report must relate to at least one institution, either an [existing DEQAR institution record identified by DEQARINST ID, ETER ID or Agency Local Identifier](#linking-to-an-existing-record), or a [new institution record](#new-institution-record).
 The identified/created Institution's DEQARINST and ETER IDs are returned as part of the Response Object for each submission.
-    7. For reports on programmes, the Programme Name (in whatever language it is stored by the Agency).
+    7. For reports on programmes, the [Programme Name](#programme-name-and-qualification) (in whatever language it is stored by the Agency).

-3. At this point, **dependencies** between elements will be checked as well as any **limits on the cardinality** of each element.
+3. At this point, **dependencies** between elements will be checked as well as any **limits on the number of values permitted** for each element.

 4. Submitted data must be of the **correct type, form and value range/options** as described above.

-5. Submitted data must **align with Agency Profile** information, specifically report validation date should fall after Agency EQAR registration dates and activities should match defined ESG activities for the Agency.
+5. Submitted data must **align with the Agency Profile** information, specifically report validation date should fall after Agency EQAR registration dates and activities should match defined ESG activities for the Agency.

 6. Submitted data must **meet basic data integrity rules** for the system, i.e. there should be one and only one creating agency and at least one institution covered by each report.

 7. Submitted report data must meet the [structural requirements determined by the ESG activity](#report-activity).

 Records not meeting all of the above criteria will be rejected.
-The system will return a Response Object that clearly identifies rejected records, including information on the source of the problem.
-Importantly, the rejection of one or more records does not imply the failure of the whole Submission Request Object.
+The system will return a response object that clearly identifies rejected records, including information on the source of the problem.
+Importantly, the rejection of one or more submission objects does not imply the failure of the whole submission batch.

 ### Flagging criteria

-Once the records making up the Submission Request Object clear the first level of validation, they are officially ingested into the system.
+Once the submission objects clear the first level of validation, they are officially ingested into the system.
 DEQAR records are populated with valid data and final sanity checks are run on the records.
 (Please note, if an institution record already exists in DEQAR, this data takes precedence over any newly submitted data on the institution.
-Updates to existing institution records may be made through the EQAR secretariat.)
+Updates to existing institution records may be made through the administrative interface or the EQAR secretariat.
+See [Institution Data Elements](#institution-data-elements).)

 DEQAR records failing sanity checks may receive either a “low-level flag” or a “high-level flag”.
 In the first case, records will appear online with submitted data while they await checks and confirmation by the EQAR secretariat.
 In the second case, records will not be published until they have been checked and confirmed by the EQAR secretariat.